COP27 Latest: Nations Adopt Landmark Deal, Some Dissatisfied

 Delegates Adopt Thorny Issue of Scaling Up Mitigation (5:26 a.m.)

 Countries approved another element that had proved a thorn in negotiations in recent days: the mitigation work program.
-When talks looked close to collapse Saturday morning, the EU highlighted weak language on scaling up ambition.
+When talks looked close to collapse Saturday morning, the European Union highlighted weak language on scaling up ambition.
 Subsequent revisions clearly allayed those concerns.

 Concerns Rise Over Missing Items in the Draft Political Document (5:21 a.m.)

-There was frustration from some ministers who had been pushing for a commitment to phase out fossil fuels and peak emissions by 2025 -- language that was nowhere to be seen in the draft political document before the summit.
+There was frustration from some ministers who had been pushing for a commitment to phase out fossil fuels and peak emissions by 2025 -- language that was nowhere to be seen in the draft political document.

 Norway’s climate minister, Espen Barth Eide, said he was working to see how other countries felt about the omission.
 “It’s not the strongest we would like it to be but it does not break with Glasgow,” Eide said.